burst-apps-team/burst-wiki/getting-started.md

 Some things to know before you get started
 ------------------------------------------

 Your account will be secured by a passphrase.
 Before you begin, it is important to understand the security implications of Burst being a blockchain based currency.
-With blockchain based currencies, there are no centralized organizations with custodial control over accounts.
+With blockchain based currencies, there are no centralized organizations that exercise custodial control over accounts.
 There is no one to contact if you forget, loose, or otherwise fail to protect your passphrase.
 It is vitally important that you only use computer equipment that you are absolutely sure is secure from intrusion.
 The only access you will have to your burst account holdings will be your passphrase.

 1. [Learn the Security Features of Burst](secure-your-burst.md)